September 15, 2021

-Certain women age 65 and older who are experiencing menopause symptoms like hot flashes and night sweats can now safely get relief with hormone therapy (HT), according to the North American Menopause Society (NAMS).
+There is good news for older women age who are experiencing menopause symptoms like hot flashes and night sweats.
+You can safely get relief with hormone therapy (HT), according to the North American Menopause Society (NAMS).

-NAMS issued a statement earlier this month which said under some circumstances, low-dose HT, one of the most effective treatments for symptoms of menopause, may be appropriate for women over 65 who meet certain health criteria.
-These new guidelines are a follow-up to NAMS’ 2012 position statement that recommended against the use of HT in this age group.
+Under some circumstances, low-dose HT, one of the most effective treatments for symptoms of menopause, may be appropriate for women over 65 who meet certain health criteria.
+These guidelines are a follow-up to previous NAMS recommendations against the use of HT in this age group.

 Symptoms Can Last for a Decade